shahidirfan100/Careerbuilder-Job-Scracper/README.md

 # CareerBuilder Job Scraper

-Fast and reliable scraper for CareerBuilder job listings.
-Extract job titles, companies, locations, salaries, descriptions, and more with advanced filtering options.
+Fast and reliable scraper for CareerBuilder job listings with advanced anti-blocking features.

-## Features
+## 🚀 Quick Start

-✅ Search by keywords and location
-✅ Filter by posting date (24h, 7d, 30d)
-✅ Extract complete job details including descriptions
-✅ Stealth mode with proxy support
-✅ Clean, structured data output
-✅ Handles pagination automatically

-## Input Parameters
+### Method 1: Direct URL (Recommended)
+1. Go to CareerBuilder.com and search for jobs
+2. Copy the URL from your browser
+3. Paste it in the "Direct Search URL" field
+4. Enable Apify Proxy (RESIDENTIAL)
+5. Run the scraper

+### Method 2: Keyword Search
-- **Job Keywords**: Search term (e.g., "Software Engineer")
+1. Enter job keywords (e.g., "Software Engineer")
-- **Location**: City, state, or zip code (e.g., "New York, NY")
+2. Enter location (e.g., "New York, NY")
-- **Posted Date**: Filter by when job was posted
-- **Number of Jobs**: Maximum jobs to scrape (default: 100)
-- **Maximum Pages**: Maximum listing pages to process (default: 20)
+3. Enable Apify Proxy (RESIDENTIAL)
+4. Run the scraper

+## 🔒 Important: Anti-Blocking

+**REQUIRED:**
+- ✅ Enable Apify Proxy with RESIDENTIAL group
-- **Custom Start URL**: Direct CareerBuilder search URL (optional)
+- ✅ Use Direct URL method for best results

-- **Proxy Configuration**: Highly recommended to avoid blocking
+**Optional but helps:**
+- 🍪 Add browser cookies if getting blocked
+- ⏱️ Use lower job counts (50-200) per run
+- 🔄 Run multiple times for large datasets

-## Output
+## 📊 Output Fields

-Each job listing includes:
 - Job title
 - Company name
 - Location
-- Posting date
+- Posted date
 - Salary (if available)
 - Job type
-- Full description (text and HTML)
+- Full description (text + HTML)
 - Job URL
-- Scraping timestamp
+- Timestamp

-## Tips
+## 💡 Tips

+1. **Use RESIDENTIAL proxy** - Datacenter proxies get blocked
+2. **Copy cookies from browser** if you see 403 errors
+3. **Use Direct URL** - More reliable than keyword search
+4. **Start with small numbers** - Test with 20-50 jobs first
+5. **Check CareerBuilder manually** - Make sure your search returns results

+## 🐛 Troubleshooting

+**403 Error / Access Denied:**
-- Enable Apify Proxy for best results
+- Enable RESIDENTIAL proxy (not datacenter)
+- Add cookies from your browser
-- Use specific keywords for better matches
+- Use Direct URL method
-- Adjust max_pages if you need more results
+- Try different search terms

+**No Results:**
+- Verify search works on CareerBuilder website
+- Check spelling of keywords/location
+- Try broader search terms
+- Use Direct URL from working search

+**Actor Stops Early:**
+- This is normal - CareerBuilder has rate limits
+- Run multiple times to collect more data
+- Reduce results_wanted to 50-100 per run